FAS-UNet: A Novel FAS-driven Unet to Learn Variational Image Segmentation: Conclusion

 \section{Conclusion}

-In this work, we have proposed a novel deep learning framework FAS-Unet for 2D and 3D medical image segmentation by enforcing some of the mathematical and physical laws (e.g., the convexity Mumford-Shah model and FAS algorithm), which focuses on learning the multi-scale image features to generate the segmentation results.
+In this work, we proposed a novel deep learning framework, FAS-UNet, for 2D and 3D medical image segmentation by enforcing some of the mathematical and physical laws (e.g., the~convexity Mumford--Shah model and FAS algorithm), which focuses on learning the multiscale image features to generate the segmentation results.

-Comparing with other existing works that analyze the connection between multigrid and CNN, FAS-Unet integrates medical image data and mathematical models, and enhances the connection between data-driven and traditional variational model methodologies, it provides a helpful viewpoint for designing image segmentation network architecture.
-Compared with U-Net, the proposed FAS-Unet introduced the concept of data space, which exploits the model prior information to extract the features.
-Specifically, the feature extraction task leads to solving the nonlinear equations, an iterative scheme of numerical algorithms is designed to learn the features.
-Our experimental results show that the proposed method is able to improve the medical image segmentation in different tasks, including segmentation of thoracic organs at risk, whole-heart and great vessel, and liver segmentation.
-It is believed that the approach is a general one and can be applied to other image processing tasks, such as image denoising, and image reconstruction.
-In addition, we find that the topological interaction module proposed by \cite{gupta2022learning} can effectively improve the performance of many segmentation method.
-Therefore, we will use this module in FAS-Unet to improve its performance in the future work.
+Compared with other existing works that analyzed the connection between the multigrid and CNN, FAS-UNet integrates medical image data and mathematical models and~enhances the connection between data-driven and traditional variational model methodologies; it provides a helpful viewpoint for designing image segmentation network architectures.
+Compared with UNet, the~proposed FAS-UNet introduces the concept of the data space, which exploits the model prior information to extract the features.
+Specifically, the feature extraction task leads to solving nonlinear equations, and an~iterative scheme of numerical algorithms was designed to learn the features.
+Our experimental results showed that the proposed method is able to improve medical image segmentation in different tasks, including the segmentation of thoracic organs at risk, the whole-heart and great vessel, and~liver segmentation.
+It is believed that the approach is a general one and can be applied to other image processing tasks, such as image denoising and image reconstruction.
+In addition, we found that the topological interaction module proposed by~\cite{gupta2022learning} can effectively improve the performance of many segmentation methods.
+Therefore, we will use this module in FAS-UNet to improve its performance in the future work.